srcspider/nightdragon/README.md

 The framework will only scan registered modules for `behat.yaml`s.

+You may also imediatly follow the `php order behat` command with `--feature "something"` to filter out all features except the ones that match the pattern.

 <b>To run unit tests</b> simply call phpunit on the `phpunit.xml` configuration
 file.
 You may edit the file to suit your needs better.
 Any class that works with the Instantiatable class will allow you to replace itself with a mock.